william1357chen/fcc-data-analysis-with-python/README.md

-# freeCodeCamp Machine Learning with Python
+# freeCodeCamp Data Analysis with Python
 These are the five projects for the Data Analysis with Python curriculum on freeCodeCamp.
 <br>
 ## Project List